pubkey/rxdb/docs-src/replication-graphql.md

 const replicationState = myCollection.syncGraphQL({
     url: 'http://example.com/graphql', // url to the GraphQL endpoint
     push: {
-        pullQueryBuilder, // the queryBuilder from above
+        pushQueryBuilder, // the queryBuilder from above
         batchSize: 5, // (optional) amount of documents that will be send in one batch
         modifier: d => d // (optional) modifies all pushed documents before they are send to the GraphQL endpoint },